nooitaf/meteor-semantic-ui-less/README.md

-##Semantic UI package for meteor
+##Semantic UI package for meteor using less

 > Since 0.13.0: Deploy/Bundle copy-to-public-fix is not needed anymore! :)

 ###What is this?
-This is just a wrapper to use Semantic UI `v0.13.0` with meteor.
+This is just a wrapper to use Semantic UI `v0.13.0` with meteor using less.

 ###What is Semantic UI?
 Semantic is a set of specifications for sharing UI elements between developers.
 Semantic is also a UI library to make front end development simpler and easier to learn.